 If you’re looking for a place to stay during the holiday travel, flexibility can also be a huge game changer in that area.
 It might get a little tricky if you’re traveling with kids, but if you’re flying solo or with another adult, the HotelTonight app is a great resource for finding a last-minute deal on awesome hotels all over the country.
 HotelTonight lets you book in advance as well, so you don’t have to way until literally the last minute to know where you’ll be sleeping that night.
 If you’re okay with very last minute booking, however, check out the One Night app, which only offers accommodations that are available the very night of your booking.
 It’s only available in major cities, but the deals are worth giving it a look if you’re in one of them.

 This one requires a bit of extra work, but if you have the time, it could be well worth it.
-Usually, when you go to book flights, all you have to put in is your dates, starting location and destination, and whatever search engine you’re using will connect the dots from point A to point B. The problem with that is that the connections they make aren’t always the most cost-effective, which is usually because both flights will be on the same airline, so you’ll find the cheapest combination of flights on that airline rather than the cheapest overall package.
+Usually, when you go to book flights, all you have to put in is your dates, starting location and destination, and whatever search engine you’re using will connect the dots from point A to point B. The problem with that is that the connections they make aren’t always the most cost-effective, which is usually because both flights will be on the same airline, so you’ll find the cheapest combination of flights on that airline rather than the cheapest overall airfare package.
 So instead of opting for the pre-packaged offer, you can create your own itinerary by searching one-way flights to your layover airport and then another one-way to your final destination.
 Then, you can test out different layover airports to see what’s cheapest.
 Just make sure that you give yourself plenty of time between the first and second flights so you don’t miss the second one.

 Sometimes, you have to look outside of your normal modes of transportation to find the best deals.
 For example, if you’re headed to a destination that you can reach by train, you might be able to find a travel deal that is much more affordable than airfare.
 Plus, like airlines, train companies also offer holiday deals.
 For example, Amtrak offers “Holiday Saver Fares” that will save you up to 25% on their fares during the holiday season.
 You can also use Wanderu to find the best options for train and bus travel from any location via all of the different companies.

 Pro-Tip: If you’re traveling with kids, train travel around the holidays can be magical–just make sure you come prepared with snacks and activities like you would on a flight.
-Read our blog post on traveling with kids for tips on making family travel a success.
+Read our blog post on traveling with kids for tips on making family travel vacations a success.

 If you do need to travel by air, make sure you look at Basic Economy options for each airline.
 Most of the time, these fares will be significantly cheaper.
-They do come with some important stipulations, which you can check out here, but as long as you know about them and are prepared to travel within their limitations, Basic Economy can save you a ton of money.
+They do come with some important stipulations, which you can check out here, but as long as you know about them and are prepared to travel within their limitations, Basic Economy airfare can save you a ton of money.
 Just beware…if you end up not reading the rules and head to the airport with a bag that isn’t included in the fare, you might end up paying a fee that counterbalances the savings, so be sure you review the rules for your airline before you start packing.

 Another great way to get a cheap flight is to book on the actual holiday you’re traveling for.
 For example, if you celebrate Christmas, book your flight to or back from your destination on December 25th.
 For some, this is a great option–get some time in with your loved ones and then head back home to enjoy the post-holiday lull.
 For others, it might feel a little sad.
 If you’re one of those people, you can look for late evening flights, or extend your time on either end of the trip to compensate.

 If you’re headed to a destination in which you’ll need to book a hotel, you’ll probably find that hotels tend to hike up their prices during the holiday season.
 If you have some flexibility, check out the options we shared in tip 2.
 If you need to book your hotel accommodations in advance, we suggest stepping away from the hotel scene and opting to stay in a stranger’s home–through services like Airbnb and VRBO, of course.
 Through these services, you can book a private room or whole residence that the owner has listed on the site, and they’re often much more reasonably priced than hotels.
 Both Airbnb and VRBO offer places to stay all over the world, with varying levels of fanciness and different styles so you can select the option that best aligns with what you’re looking for.
 Some might even come with their own holiday decorations!
+Here are some things to keep in mind about travel insurance and Airbnb.

-Hope these tips help you keep your holiday cheer this season!
+We hope these tips help you keep your holiday cheer this season!
 For even more holiday travel advice, check out our other blog post with five additional tips to relieve some stress.
 If you have any others to share, we’re all ears–connect with us on Facebook, Instagram, or Twitter.